 Garbage – the Universal Utility

-What price do we already pay for making garbage disposal into the universal utility.
+What price do we pay for making garbage disposal into the universal utility.

 Everyone gets garbage service.
 Even homeless people who don’t get running water or electricity.
-But they can throw out garbage.
+But they are still able to throw out garbage.

 Every once in a while, the horrible waste that garbage brings is brought home to us in a glaring manner.
 This is before trying to apply Zero Waste Theory or anything elaborate.
 Sometimes garbage collectors are sufficiently horrified at being asked to break up or throw away obviously valuable objects that that they collect and display them instead.
 Here is a library, made from discarded books.